 “Water!
-A lake, a pond, and a creek, a rare patch of wetland habitat.”
+This run tours a lake, a pond, and a creek, a rare patch of wetland habitat.

 — Peter McDaniel